SudhirMAQLLC/speck-it-sp2dbt-migrator/README.md

 Option A — **Agent (one command)**:
 ```
-@sp-to-dbt migrate the SPs in MY_DATABASE to dbt
+@sp2dbt migrate the SPs in MY_DATABASE to dbt
 ```

 Option B — **Manual (SDD workflow)**: